 On returning to England he decided to retrain as a chiropractor in order to help others get to the bottom of those injuries that prevent us doing the things that we want to do with our life.
 With this in mind he has become passionate about retraining the nervous system through chiropractic and has completed additional training in Activator Technique and Proprioceptive Medicine.

 Mike has a lifelong interest in sports and fitness and has played football and hockey to a high level.
-Mike is a member of the British Chiropractic Assoication (BCA), registered with the General Chiropractic Council (GCC) and is studying for his Licentiate member of the Royal College of Chiropractors (LRCC).
+Mike is a member of the British Chiropractic Assoication (BCA), registered with the General Chiropractic Council (GCC) and is a Licentiate of the Royal College of Chiropractors (LRCC).

-She is also currently studying with the London School of Sports Massage (LLSM) to further her qualifications within this field.
-Izzie has wealth of experience and knowledge of the body gained from over 12 years as a successful yoga teacher.
+Izzie has wealth of experience and knowledge of the body gained from over 15 years as a successful yoga teacher.

 She continues to teach yoga in and around Chelmsford and has a strong understanding of the body not only from study but from her dedication and love of sport, which includes running, cycling, swimming and indoor climbing.